lilyayala/Auth0RulesProject/README.md

-# Auth0 Application that geneartes a list of exisiting rules that apply to each Application (client)
+# Auth0 Application that generates a list of existing rules that apply to each application (client)
 ![login page](https://github.com/lilyayala/Auth0RulesProject/blob/master/Docs/loginphoto.PNG?raw=true)